thewalkingdeaf-dot-net/www/src/posts/2024/2024-03/09_server-day.md

 Pixelfed sorted, I thought I may as well update Mastodon to v4.2.8 whilst I was at it.
 No problems here, smooth upgrade.

-I was abou to move the LMS setup to the dev server when I remembered that I'd been considering setting up my media server again.
+I was about to move the LMS setup to the dev server when I remembered that I'd been considering setting up my media server again.
 I'd decommisioned it months ago as I've fallen into the trap of subscribing to quite a few streaming services and didn't really need it any more.
 I decided to set up the box, and move the LMS server there; a more appropriate home.

+That out of the way, the main thing was to get sabnzbd up and running, using my Usenet account.
+I tried to use my Hetzner storagebox as a storage space at first, but there was far too high a network bottleneck, and I had to abandon that idea.
+I found a couple of 1TB HDDs in the pile of spares and installed them in the server, removing the connection to the storagebox.
+I created a LVM group with both drives used.
+This will suffice until I get a bigger HDD to add to the pool.
+I created the folder structure recommended by the servarr team and amended the folders inside sabnzbd.
+I then installed sonarr and used my nzbgeek account for indexing.

+I rely on subtitles for TV series that I like to watch, and some of the streaming services have been letting me down with either no subtitles at all, or really out of sync ones.
+My experience in the past with TV shows and films downloaded from Usenet has been really positive, so I’m shifting my focus back to that.

+I have my servarr apps accessible through a reverse proxy by way of HAProxy package on my pfSense router.

+I’ll add radarr soon, along with bazarr for subtitles and a few other apps that I used to use before.